Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 ## Core Spiritual Concepts

-The application draws from three distinct and powerful sources of Sanatana Dharma:
+The application draws from five distinct and powerful sources of spiritual wisdom:

 ### 1. Soundarya Lahari ("Waves of Beauty")
 A revered text of 100 verses (slokas) attributed to the great saint **Adi Shankaracharya**.
 It is a cornerstone of the **Shri Vidya** tradition, celebrating the beauty and power of the Divine Mother, Goddess Shakti.
 The text is divided into two parts: